Milton Berle: Late career

-Berle offstage
+Offstage

 In 1947, Milton Berle was one of the founding members of the Friars Club of Beverly Hills at the old Savoy Hotel on Sunset Boulevard.
 In 1961, the club moved to Beverly Hills.
 The Friars is a private show business club famous for its celebrity members and roasts, where a member is mocked by his club friends in good fun.

-Berle avoided consuming drugs and alcohol, but was an avid cigar smoker, womanizer, and gambler; primarily gambling on horse racing.
+Berle avoided consuming drugs and alcohol but was an avid cigar smoker, womanizer, and gambler; primarily gambling on horse racing.
 His proclivity for the latter may have been responsible for Berle's never equaling the wealth of many of his contemporaries.

 Although Berle "worked clean" for his entire career, excluding the Friars Club private celebrity roasts, he reportedly used profane language extensively in private.

 Purported penis size

 Berle was famous within show business for the rumored size of his penis.
 Phil Silvers once told a story about standing next to Berle at a urinal, glancing down, and quipping, "You'd better feed that thing, or it's liable to turn on you!"
 In the short story A Beautiful Child, Truman Capote quoted Marilyn Monroe as saying, "Christ!
 Everybody says Milton Berle has the biggest schlong in Hollywood."

 At a memorial service for Berle at the New York Friars' Club, Freddie Roman solemnly announced, "On May 1st and May 2nd, his penis will be buried".
 In 2023, on episode 1478 of WTF with Marc Maron, Arnold Schwarzenegger recalled how he joked during Berle's eulogy, saying, "Look, even though the son of a bitch is dead, they still had a difficult time putting the top on his casket".

 Radio shock jock Howard Stern barraged Berle with an array of penis questions during his appearances on Stern's morning talk show in 1988 and 1996.
 In Berle's 1988 appearance, when fielding phone calls, Stern purposely asked his producer to air only callers whose questions dealt with Berle's penis.

 In his autobiography, Berle tells of a man who accosted him in a steam bath and challenged him to compare sizes, leading a bystander to remark, "Go ahead, Milton, just take out enough to win".
 Berle attributed this line to comedian Jackie Gleason and said, "It was maybe the funniest spontaneous line I ever heard".
 In the oral history Live From New York: An Uncensored History of Saturday Night Live, SNL writer Alan Zweibel describes how Berle opened his bathrobe in his dressing room to show his penis size to Zweibel, only to have cast member Gilda Radner walk into an uncomfortable scene.